Trebah

 Trebah (Lowarth Treverybow) is a 26 acre sub-tropical garden situated in Cornwall, England, UK, near Glendurgan Garden and above the Helford River.
-Part of the parish of Mawnan, the gardens are set within an area of the same name, which includes the small settlements of Trebah Wartha and Trebah Woolas (both are of medieval origin).
+Part of the parish of Mawnan, the gardens are set within an area of the same name, which includes the small settlements of Trebah Wartha and Trebah Woolas, both of medieval origin.

 History of Trebah

 In 1831 Trebah was acquired by the Fox family who built Glendurgan Garden.
 Trebah was first laid out as a pleasure garden by Charles Fox, a Quaker polymath of enormous creative energy who paid meticulous attention to the exact positioning of every tree.
 His son-in-law, Edmund Backhouse, M.P. for Darlington, took the work further.

 The Hexts

 In 1907 Trebah was bought by Charles Hawkins Hext and inherited on his death in 1917 by his wife, Alice, who died in 1939.
 From 1939 to 1981 the garden fell into decline, since the substantial Trebah Estate was sold off in small packages, of which the house and garden was one.